Graymalkin

-Graymalkin is a fictional character appearing in American comic books published by Marvel Comics.
+Graymalkin (Jonas Graymalkin) is a fictional character appearing in American comic books published by Marvel Comics.
 He is a member of the Young X-Men and is named after the address of the Xavier Institute.
 His super-human strength varies on how much light he is exposed to and was discovered after his father buried him alive for finding him sexually experimenting with another boy.

 Publication history

-Graymalkin first appeared in Marvel Comics' 2008 series Young X-Men #1 during a prophetic vision by X-Men character Blindfold.
+Graymalkin was created by Marc Guggenheim and Yanick Paquette.
+He first appeared in Marvel Comics' 2008 series Young X-Men #1 during a prophetic vision by X-Men character Blindfold.
 His first full appearance was in Young X-Men #3.
 His previously unknown background was explored in X-Men: Manifest Destiny #3.
-While featured primarily in the ongoing Young X-Men series, Graymalkin has appeared as a background character in various other Marvel X-Men titles, including Secret Invasion: X-Men and Wolverine and Power Pack.
+While featured primarily in the ongoing Young X-Men series, Graymalkin has appeared as a supporting character in various other Marvel X-Men titles, including Secret Invasion: X-Men, Wolverine and Power Pack, Generation X, and Marvel's Voices: Pride.

 Fictional character biography

 Origin

-Jonas Graymalkin was the only child born to Charles and Marcia Graymalkin over two centuries ago, on the land where the Xavier Institute would eventually be built.
-After discovering that he was gay, Charles beat Jonas unconscious and buried him alive.
-This activated his mutant powers and caused him to enter a 200-year-long state of suspended animation.
+Jonas Graymalkin was the only child born to Charles and Marcia Graymalkin over two centuries ago.
+His family lived on the land where the Xavier Institute would eventually be built in New York.
+Jonas was 16 years old when his father caught him in the barn with another boy, experimenting with each other sexually; calling him an abomination, his father beat Jonas unconscious and buried him alive.
+Completely cut off from light, his mutant powers activated, and he fell into a state of suspended animation for 200 years.

 Divided We Stand

-After the events of X-Men: Messiah Complex, Jonas is awakened from his hibernation and discovered by Cypher.

-He takes to observing the Young X-Men from the shadows, watching them leave to confront Sunspot's Brotherhood of Mutants.
+After the events of Messiah Complex, Jonas awakens from his hibernation after what he describes as "some manner of apocalypse decimated the area, upsetting the very structure of the earth".
+He is found by Cipher and takes to observing the Young X-Men from the shadows, watching them leave to confront Sunspot's Brotherhood of Mutants.
 After Blindfold is captured, Graymalkin decides he must rescue her, kill "the Cyclops" and makes unexplained references to Cipher while rambling to himself.
-He later confronts Cyclops and reveals not only his mutant powers—super-strength when in darkness—but that Cyclops is a disguised Donald Pierce.
-Later, despite her defeating Pierce, Graymalkin is distrusting of Magma, who earlier used her powers to solidify an attacking Dust into glass.
-She later convinces him to trust her by transforming Dust back to her normal form.
-He demonstrates an antiquated understanding of mutant abilities, calling Magma a "witch" and referring to her powers as "witchcraft".
-Later, Magma gives him a uniform which he finds unusual and they go confront Pierce.
+He later confronts Cyclops, who is revealed to be a disguised Donald Pierce.